Greg-R/magloop_pico_project/README.md

 # Documentation

+**Documentation for Version 2 in progress and will be uploaded soon.**

 Included in this repository is the file "magloop_pico_book.pdf" which includes sufficient information to construct both the controller and a single-loop antenna.

 Included within this respository are five submodules which include the design data for the project, including printed circuit board and 3D printing files.